Lucas2993/ArduinoPomodoroTimer/README.md

 ## LCD Display

 This is a more simple solution that uses a common LCD display to display the countdown and all the logic is controlled by the Arduino itself.

+## 4 Digit 7-segment Display

+This project is more simple than the other two since it uses only a display to show the countdowns and the Arduino solves all the rest.